 This recipe is a direct desendent from The Pioneer Women.
 At least thats as far back as I could trace it.
-I pretty much love everything she does.
-She is the first ‘food blogger’ I had ever heard of and boy has she done good!
+She was the first ‘food blogger’ I had ever heard of and boy has she done good!
 She went on to create quite an empire.
-She is a fabulous self taught photographer, she has a show on the Food Channel and in her spare time she home schools her kids.
-She seems genuine and sweet and her recipes are family friendly.
-She tends to go a little heavy on the butter for me but I can usually make adjustments to make them a bit cleaner and artery friendly.

 I didn’t go big with the toppings.
 I wanted you to see the potato in the photo, but you could go crazy depending on your taste and waistline restrictions…if any!
 Sour cream, bacon, cheese….goes on and on.
 I ate them chilled for lunch the next day and could totally see these as a cold appetizer!